travigd/documentation/dotnet-api/embedded-client.md

 ## EmbeddedVNodeBuilder

-The `EmbeddedVNodeBuilder` class is responsible for setting up and building an Event Store node.
-You can configure your node through a number of methods provided by `EmbeddedVNodeBuilder`.
+The `EmbeddedVNodeBuilder` class sets up and builds an Event Store node.
+You can configure your node through methods provided by the `EmbeddedVNodeBuilder` class.

 <span class="note">
-The builder that is used for the `EmbeddedVNodeBuilder` is the same as the one we use internally to create the `ClusterNode`, so check `EventStore.ClusterNode.Program.cs` for more examples of how to use it.
+The builder used for the `EmbeddedVNodeBuilder` is the same as the Event Store uses internally to create the `ClusterNode`, so check `EventStore.ClusterNode.Program.cs` for more examples of how to use it.
 </span>

 ## Building a node

-You have two options when you start creating a node: `EmbeddedVNodeBuilder.AsSingleNode()` or `EmbeddedVNodeBuilder.AsClusterMember(clusterSize)`, which will create a single node or a cluster node respectively.
+You have two options when you start creating a node, `EmbeddedVNodeBuilder.AsSingleNode()` or `EmbeddedVNodeBuilder.AsClusterMember(clusterSize)`, which will create a single node or a cluster node respectively.
 After creating the builder, you can configure the node through the methods provided by the `EmbeddedVNodeBuilder`.
-These will be listed further down.
+These are listed below <!-- TODO: Link -->.

 Once you have configured the node, build it with `EmbeddedVNodeBuilder.Build()` which will return the configured `ClusterVNode`.

 Start the node with `ClusterVNode.StartAndWaitUntilReady()` or `ClusterVNode.Start()`.
-`ClusterVNode.StartAndWaitUntilReady()` returns a task that will complete once the node has started up and all subsystems have finished loading.
+`ClusterVNode.StartAndWaitUntilReady()` returns a task that will complete once the node has started and all subsystems have finished loading.

 For example, to build a single node with default options :